How Much Does it Cost to Install a Gas Line in Edmonton?

 In other words, how accessible is the area where the gas line is to be installed?
 Are we running the gas line through difficult surroundings, like under a deck, in a crawl space, through an attic, or is it 50 feet in the air, requiring a man lift?.
 These are all accessibility factors that go into pricing a gas line installation.

 Similar to accessibility, location also plays a role in gas line installation and the total cost.
 What we are taking into consideration here is will the gas line will be located:

 Pipe size is determined by distance and the amount of BTU required.
 It goes without saying that the larger the pipe, the more expensive it will be.

 JW Brian Mechanical always over sizes for the addition of future gas appliances.

 For example, we run a gas line to your deck for a barbecue.
 We will ensure you can add a deck heater or elegant fire table down the road by installing a larger gas line which really only costs a few extra dollars and saves you having to run a new line in the future.

 There are several types of pipe that can be used to transmit gas, each one impacting the final cost differently.
 We’ve listed the four main types below that you will find in Edmonton, from most expensive to least expensive:

 - Plastic (least expensive)

 8. Permit and Inspection

 A common question we receive is whether one needs a permit.
 In all cases, the answer is a simple: yes!
 Any alteration or addition to a gas system, unless downstream of an appliance shut off, requires a permit and inspection.
-JW Brian Mechanical will provide the permit and arranges the inspection on any work we contract.
+JW Brian Plumbing and Heating will provide the permit and arranges the inspection on any work we contract.